Princess Rongchang: Later life

-On 24 April 1644, a rebellion lead by Li Zicheng captured Beijing and the emperor committed suicide.
+On 24 April 1644, a rebellion led by Li Zicheng captured Beijing and the emperor committed suicide.
 In the ensuing attempts by Li's forces to purge the Ming dynasty, four of Princess Rongchang's children were killed.
 On 5 June, Qing forces entered Beijing.
 Princess Rongchang attempted to provide the Qing with food, but by this point the tenant farmers on her lands were refusing to give up their crops.
 All of Princess Rongchang's property was given over to the military and she was sent to her husband's hometown in Gu'an County, reportedly with her only surviving son and 13 grandchildren.

 In 1644, the Shunzhi Emperor of the Qing dynasty bestowed favours on Princess Rongchang, which included appointing two of her grandsons, Yang Qingyu (楊慶餘) and Yang Qiyu (楊旗餘), to the Jinyiwei.
 Both were children of Princess Rongchang's fourth son, Guangyi.

 She died in 1647, the last of the Wanli Emperor's children.